1109akshatverma/MIDP-Lab-With-Microsoft-Fabric/masterdoc/masterdoc/getting-started-MSSPL.md

 Understand how to set up a Fabric workspace, build a lakehouse, ingest and transform data, and create reports.
 By the end of this lab, you will be able to:

-- **Create a Fabric workspace**: Gain experience in creating and setting up a Fabric workspace, including understanding prerequisites and executing the workspace creation process.
+- **Create a Fabric workspace:** Gain experience in creating and setting up a Fabric workspace, including understanding prerequisites and executing the workspace creation process.

-- **Build a lakehouse**: Gain experience in building a lakehouse by activating SharePoint Online, creating the lakehouse, ingesting sample data, and building a report.
+- **Build a lakehouse:** Gain experience in building a lakehouse by activating SharePoint Online, creating the lakehouse, ingesting sample data, and building a report.

-- **Ingest data into the lakehouse**: Learn to ingest data into the lakehouse, focusing on efficient and effective data integration methods.
+- **Ingest data into the lakehouse:** Learn to ingest data into the lakehouse, focusing on efficient and effective data integration methods.

 ## Pre-requisites